Last Updated On November 8, 2019

-PBNs that offer true value are unlikely to be harmed by Google, since they have websites with the correct ingredients; great content that inform a user with the information they searched for.
+PBNs that offer true value are unlikely to be harmed by Google, websites that have the correct ingredients offer value, who ever owns them; great content that inform a user with the information they searched for.
 With technology evolving, we still see spun content containing links seeing positive results – something we at iNet Ventures never do, but we believe that it’s worth pointing it out.

 As a website owner, you should adapt a natural approach to marketing.
 Since links play an important role in this, you should think carefully about the strategy you employ.
 Well crafted content providing a natural mention isn’t likely to cause any negativity in regards to how a search engine views your website – beneficial?
 Yes.

 Imagine for one minute that you are one of the masterminds behind Google and its algorithm, you can hardly blame them from wanting to keep the search results indexed in a manner that isn’t easily manipulated.
 Once upon a time, website owners could easily manipulate search results by using quick methods from which had zero value for the user.

 A PBN, if ran correctly, whilst complying with the policies of Google and such, can certainly have strong benefits, but many aren’t operated properly, and they often don’t comply with the terms outlined by Google.
 Thus, it can be dangerous to place content on a PBN.